-Honours may also be awarded at the time of graduation with the degrees of MB BS, on the basis of a student's performance throughout the combined course (excepting any special studies for honours in Science).
-The award of honours shall be determined on the basis of a weighted aggregate mark, calculated as the sum of weighted aggregate marks obtained in the medical component of the course calculated in accordance with the rules applying to the Medicine Course 3800, together with an aggregate mark based on the Science component of the course.
+Honours may be awarded at the time of graduation with the degrees of BSc(Med) MB BS, on the basis of a student's performance throughout the combined course.
+The award of honours shall be determined on the basis of a weighted aggregate mark, calculated as the sum of weighted aggregate marks obtained in the medical component of the course calculated in accordance with the rules applying to the Medicine Course 3800, together with an aggregate mark based on the Arts component of the course.

-3830 Bachelor of Science (Medicine) Honours
+3830 Bachelor of Science (Medicine) Honours (BSc (Med) Hons)

-(BSc(Med)Hons)